Shyam-Has-Your-Anomaly-Mitigated/Emul/Orgasm/dna_syntax.md

-the first line will be the version; probably formatted as `HE:year,month,day`
+the first line will be the version (of Shyamscript/Orgasm/whatever); probably formatted as `HE:year,month,day`

 	,[,"HE",12017,12,10]